Last Updated: April 2023

 Users, Visitors, and Members in the United States may opt out of many third-party ad networks.
 For example, you may go to the Digital Advertising Alliance (“DAA”) Consumer Choice Page for information about opting out of interest-based advertising and their choices regarding having information used by DAA companies.
 You may also go to the Network Advertising Initiative (“NAI”) Consumer Opt-Out Page for information about opting out of interest-based advertising and their choices regarding having information used by NAI members.

 Opting out from one or more companies listed on the DAA Consumer Choice Page or the NAI Consumer Opt-Out Page will opt you out from those companies’ delivery of interest-based content or ads to you, but it does not mean you will no longer receive any advertising through our Site or on other websites.
-You may continue to receive advertisements, for example, based on the website that you are viewing (i.e., contextually based ads).
+You may continue to receive advertisements, for example, based on the particular website that you are viewing (i.e., contextually based ads).
 Also, if your browsers are configured to reject cookies when you opt out on the DAA or NAI websites, your opt out may not be effective.
 Additional information is available on the DAA’s website at www.aboutads.info or the NAI’s website at www.networkadvertising.org.

 Users, Visitors, and Members in the EU or UK may opt out of many third-party ad networks by accessing the Your Online Choices guide to online behavioral advertising website and indicating your country.

-We provide integrations to our Services with certain applications and tools listed on the integration page of our Site to facilitate your use of the applications and tools you are accustomed to when working with data.
+We provide integrations to our Services with certain applications and tools listed on the integration page of our Site in order to facilitate your use of the applications and tools you are accustomed to when working with data.
 Several of these integrations are built by third parties and tool vendors.
 The use of those integrations, and any applications and tools are subject to your agreeing to the terms and conditions of the providers of those integrations, applications and/or tools, including the privacy policies of such providers.
-We are not responsible for any disclosure, unauthorized use, or unauthorized access to any information you share or provide access to in connection with your use of such integrations, applications or tools or any modification, alteration or deletion of your data resulting from your use of such integrations, applications or tools.
+We are not responsible for any disclosure, unauthorized use or unauthorized access to any information you share or provide access to in connection with your use of such integrations, applications or tools or any modification, alteration or deletion of your data resulting form you use of such integrations, applications or tools.

 We have taken steps to help protect the information we collect about you and the data on which you use our Services on the private side of our Site.
 We maintain administrative, technical, and organizational security measures designed to safeguard information.